 But do you even need one?
 What does a mic preamp do, anyway?

 We’ll answer those questions and hopefully any others you may have (see the FAQ section below), so that you can confidently move forward and get your microphone working as soon as possible.

 What Does A Preamp Do?

 The most basic definition of a preamplifier is that its main purpose is to convert a weak electrical signal into a stronger one.
 It is mainly used to amplify signals from analog sensors, like microphones and pickups.
 Microphones have the weakest signals and need the biggest boost.
 Guitars, basses and synthesizers need much less added power (if any).
-In addition to boosting the signal, a preamp has a few other uses.
-Here are the 4 basic functions of a preamp.
+In addition to boosting the signal, a pre has a few other uses.
+Here are the 4 basic functions:

 - To boost a weak signal

 - To clean up a signal so that it sounds better